Melania Trump sees herself as a victim after the Capitol storm: Your statement then raises completely new questions

 Update from January 13, 2021: Melania Trump recently broke their silence on the Attacks on the Capitol.
 The (still-) First Lady of the USA also tried to portray herself as a victim of the events, spoke of “unjustified personal attacks and false, misleading allegations.”
 She was “disappointed and discouraged by what happened last week” (see first report).
 Anyone who has carefully read the statement by the native Slovenian, statements like these already sounded familiar.

 Because it looks like it has Melania Trump copied – from himself.
-The CNN journalist Kate Bennett recognized “considerable similarities” between the writing and an older statement from a party conference of the republican from August.
+CNN journalist Kate Bennett recognized “considerable similarities” between the letter and an older statement from a party conference of the republican from August.

 Several paragraphs contain almost the same passages, one is even completely identical.
 “The common thread in all of these challenging situations is the unwavering determination of Americans to help one another.”